confluentinc/tutorials/client-telemetry-reporter-plugin/kafka/README.md

 # How to centrally monitor Kafka clients via broker configuration

 Kafka's [KIP-714](https://cwiki.apache.org/confluence/display/KAFKA/KIP-714%3A+Client+metrics+and+observability)
-introduces a new capability that allows the Kafka broker to centrally track client metrics on behalf of applications.
+introduced in Apache Kafka 3.7 adds new capability that allows the Kafka broker to centrally track client metrics on behalf of applications.
 The broker can subsequently relay these metrics to a remote monitoring system, facilitating the effective monitoring of Kafka client health and the identification of any problems.

 The broker requires a Metrics Reporter plugin which implements the `ClientTelemetry` interface to send client metrics to a remote monitoring system.
 This tutorial demonstrates how to use the plugin